martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 certificate that is used for all resources.
 Many other uses for client certificates are reactive, that is, certificates are requested in response to the client making a request.

+CAVEAT:
+: As of 2015-10-02, TLS 1.3 does not include the client authentication features this draft relies on.
+While these features have been agreed in the TLS working group, the exact design is still under revision.
+The basic functionality shouldn't change in a way that will affect this document, though some details such as field names are highly likely to change.

 ## Reactive Certificate Authentication in HTTP/1.1